-Made with tomatoes and onions, Vegan Spanish Rice is an excellent side dish for just about any meal.
-Homemade Spanish rice is so much tastier than boxed, and it comes together with just a few ingredients and minimal effort.
-This recipe uses brown rice and is gluten-free.
+Made with tomatoes, onions, and brown rice, Vegan Spanish Rice is an excellent side dish for just about any meal.
+Healthy Spanish rice from scratch is so much tastier than boxed, and it comes together with just a few ingredients and minimal effort.
+This easy recipe is vegan and gluten-free.

 I grew up eating a lot of boxed, canned, and frozen foods.
 We ate rice often, but it was always Rice A Roni.
 I don’t think I even realized that you could by plain rice and season it yourself until I was a teenager and working at the local ShopRite.